Vets-Who-Code/windows-dev-guide/README.md

 ### User Config

 Once the process of installing your Linux distribution with WSL is complete, open the distribution (Ubuntu by default) using the Start menu.
 You will be asked to create a User Name and Password for your Linux distribution.
+When you enter your new password, nothing will display in the terminal.
+Your keyboard is still working!
+It is just a security feature.

 - This User Name and Password is specific to each separate Linux distribution that you install and has no bearing on your Windows user name.